open-xml-templating/docxtemplater/readme.md

 Professional Support
 --------------------

-I can give your company support for installing, extending, answering support questions, or maintainning your app that runs docxtemplater.
-You can find my email address on my [profile](https://github.com/edi9999)
+I can give your company support for installing, extending, answering support questions, or maintaining your app that runs docxtemplater.
+The support plan is paid per month and can be booked from https://plasso.com/s/ycwo8O3hDH